- To provide a worthwhile educational experience for all pupils at all levels.

 Key Stage 4

 From Year 9, a mixture of Key Stage 3 and GCSE work is covered in line with school policy.
 The GCSE work covered in Year 9 is from the AQA GCSE (2016) specification.
-This is a recent change from the existing Edexcel IGCSE Chemistry Syllabus.
-In Year 10, the majority opt to continue with AQA Trilogy Science.
-However a small cohort of the most able will follow the new AQA GCSE separate Chemistry, Biology and Physics.
+In Year 10, the majority continue with AQA Trilogy Science.
+However, a small cohort of the most-able will follow the new AQA GCSE separate Chemistry, Biology and Physics.

 These are assessed by the teacher during lessons.
 If a student passes it will be reported on the certificate.
 Otherwise not.
 Practical questions also appear on the written examinations.
 We do lots of practical work.